honeybadger2121-MCC/ADD_103/selectors/README.md

-# My CSS Selectors Learning Journey
+# Ben's CSS Selectors Learning Journey

-Hey there! 👋 This is my completed CSS selectors assignment, and I'm pretty excited about how it turned out.
-This project really helped me understand how different types of selectors work and why they're so powerful for styling web pages.
+Hey there! 👋 I'm Ben Sherman, and this is my personalized CSS selectors showcase!
+What started as a basic assignment template has become my own unique web development portfolio piece.
+This project really helped me understand how different types of selectors work and why they're so powerful for creating engaging, accessible websites.

 ## What I Built

-I started with some basic HTML structure and transformed it into a colorful, well-organized webpage using CSS selectors.
-The goal was to learn the difference between classes (which you can reuse) and IDs (which are unique), plus how to style semantic HTML elements.
+I transformed a generic template into my personal web development portfolio showcase!
+Instead of keeping the placeholder "Meri" content, I made it all about my journey learning CSS and web development.
+The page now features:

+- **My actual name and branding** (Ben Sherman's Web Development Portfolio)
+- **Personal content** about my learning goals and interests
+- **Custom navigation** with meaningful sections (Projects, Skills, Contact)
+- **Unique styling** with gradient backgrounds and modern design elements
+- **My personality** showing through in the writing and visual choices

 Here's what's in my project: